-And by HBP Albus’s time had run out, and he accepted it; he is not the anointed one.
-The progress of the war had reached the point that Snape can do more inside the DEs than out on the periphery, and, besides; with his own death warrant out, introducing an unacceptable level of uncertainly into the equation, Albus needed to assign Harry his mission a year early.
+By HBP Albus’s time had run out, and he accepted it; he is not the anointed one.
+The progress of the war had reached the point that Snape can do good more inside the DEs than out on the periphery, and, besides; with his own death warrant out and introducing an unacceptable level of uncertainly into the equation, Albus needed to assign Harry his mission a year early.

 And if Harry takes it up, Albus cannot continue to protect his investment from inside the school.
 If Harry isn’t there, he cannot protect Harry Potter on the hunt for the Horcruxes from his position as Headmaster of Hogwarts.

 He loves that job.
 But it is now an impediment.
 It’s time to go.

 With Voldemort demanding his death, he is going to have to step aside and finally trust his followers.
 We had already watched Dumbledore stage-manage two elaborate scams to distract Voldemort from Harry in this series.
 One inside the school in year 1, and one outside it in year 5.
 And Harry, with no active role of his own in either one, managed to mess with both of them.
 With fatal consequences for somebody.
 Both times.